 Senators.
 From the Bylaws: The Senators shall represent the Chapter at the statewide UFF meetings.
 The President shall assign an Alternate Senator to represent the chapter at one of these meetings when a Senator is unable to attend.
 Senators and Alternate Senators may exercise other duties as prescribed by the Chapter Council.
 The Chapter has been allocated twenty seats for the UFF Senate.

-Candidates: Karin Braunsberger, W. Steve Lang, John Lennon, Richard Manning, Gregory McColm, Kerry L. Myers, Cynthia Patterson, Steve Permuth, Frank Pyrtle III, Debbie Sinclair, Robert F. Welker, Sonia Ramírez Wohlmuth
+Candidates: Katherine Alfredo, Karin Braunsberger, Leon Hardy, W. Steve Lang, John Lennon, Barbara Lewis, Richard Manning, Gregory McColm, LaSonya Moore, Kerry L. Myers, Fawn Ngo, Cynthia Patterson, Vic Peppard, Steve Permuth, Frank Pyrtle III, Steve Reader, Debbie Sinclair, Brian Turnbull, Robert F. Welker, Sonia Ramírez Wohlmuth

 Delegates.
 From the Bylaws: The Delegates shall represent that chapter at the statewide FEA Assembly meetings.The President shall assign an Alternate Delegate to represent the chapter at one of these meetings when a Delegate is unable to attend.Delegates and Alternate Delegates may exercise other duties as prescribed by the Executive Committee.
 The Chapter has been allocated ten seats for the FEA Delegate Assembly.